NY's Own Drew Barrymore Is Sorry For Writers, But Says Show Will Go On: 'Bigger Than Me'

-The 48-year-old star, a New York resident who has a home on Long Island in the village of Sagaponack, posted an emotional apology on Instagram Friday, Sept.
-15, saying she wanted to “own” her decision and “take full responsibility.”
+The 48-year-old star, a New York resident who has a home on Long Island in the village of Sagaponack, said she wanted to “own” her decision and “take full responsibility" in a now deleted Instagram post Friday, Sept.
+15.

 “I know there’s just nothing I can do that will make this okay for those it is not okay with,” she said.
 “I fully accept that.
 I fully understand that.”